Home Home

 Tel: +44 (0) 1904 687687

-City Wall - Bootham Bar to Monk Bar
+What We Saw York City Wall - Botham Bar to Monk Bar

 Following our Cornish pasties in our hotel bar, the four of us decided it was a great time to walk the wall of York.
 We understood that the best place to do that was between the Bootham Bar and the Monk Bar.
 A bar, in this case, is another name for a gate.
 We walked the wall between the Bars.
 We found that the area enclosed by the wall had been known as the Minster Close or The Liberty of St. Peter.
 It housed the home of the Archbishop and the seat of the church government.

-The wall was about 20 feet in the air and 4-5 feet wide and was actually in very good shape.
-The view of the former Minster Close is worth the trip.
-The walk took no more then 10-15 minutes and was a great way to walk off your dinner.
+The wall was about 20 feet tall, 5 feet wide and in very good shape.
+The portion of the wall we walked overlooked the former Minster Close, took no more then 10-15 minutes and was a great way to walk off our dinner.
 We'd recommend it.

 Built in 1830 the museum was built for the display and study of archeology, geology and natural history collection.
 Situated in the Museum Gardens (10 minutes west of town center), the former grounds of St. Mary's Abbey (right), the Museum houses the four collections of biology, geological, archeology and astronomy.
 It was a short walk from the town center.
 Expect to spend several hours, although, you have a free readmission to the museum if you choose to come back on another day (within a year).
 If you have an interest in any of the collections, the museum has our recommendation.